Sauk Creek Habitat Improvement Project

 Location.
 43° 23.192′ N, 87° 52.147′ W. Marker is in Port Washington, Wisconsin, in Ozaukee County.
 Touch for map.
 The marker is located in Fishermen's Park which is along the Harbor walk in Port Washington's Lake Michigan Harbor.
 Marker is at or near this postal address: 138 S. Wisconsin St., Port Washington WI 53074, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Fishermen's Park Access Bridge (a few steps from this marker); Port Washington State Bank Centennial Pavilion (about 400 feet away, measured in a direct line); The Art of Commercial Fishing (about 400 feet away); They Had To Go A Fishin' (about 400 feet away); Those That Fished (about 400 feet away); Of Valor and Sorrow (about 400 feet away); a different marker also named Those That Fished (about 400 feet away); A Lakefront in Transition (about 400 feet away).
+Fishermen's Park Access Bridge (a few steps from this marker); National Historic Mechanical Engineering Landmark (within shouting distance of this marker); Port Washington State Bank Centennial Pavilion (about 400 feet away, measured in a direct line); The Art of Commercial Fishing (about 400 feet away); They Had To Go A Fishin' (about 400 feet away); Those That Fished (about 400 feet away); Of Valor and Sorrow (about 400 feet away); a different marker also named Those That Fished (about 400 feet away).
 Touch for a list and map of all markers in Port Washington.

 Categories. • Exploration • Waterways & Vessels •

 Credits.
 This page was last revised on June 9, 2018.
 This page originally submitted on June 8, 2018, by Devon Polzar of Port Washington, Wisconsin.
-This page has been viewed 53 times since then.
+This page has been viewed 55 times since then and 2 times this year.
 Photos: 1, 2. submitted on June 8, 2018, by Devon Polzar of Port Washington, Wisconsin. • Andrew Ruppenstein was the editor who published this page.